-Anthony is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Anthony is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Anthony is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Anthony who work in office and administrative support (18.41%), sales jobs (14.66%), and personal care services (8.84%).
+There are especially a lot of people living in Anthony who work in office and administrative support (18.97%), sales jobs (17.50%), and personal care services (7.94%).

-The rate of college-level education in Anthony is quite a bit lower than the national average among all cities of 21.84%: just 10.99% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Anthony with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.21% of people over 25 have a bachelor's degree or advanced degree.